rubenvannieuwpoort/posts/newtons-method.md

 $$= x + O(\epsilon^2)$$

-So, if $\epsilon$ is sufficiently small, each iteration of Newton's method reduces the error to the square of the error of the previous iteration.
-We say that Newton's method has *quadratic convergence*.
+So, if $\epsilon$ is sufficiently small, each iteration of Newton’s method reduces the error to the square of the error of the previous iteration.
+We say that Newton’s method has *quadratic convergence*.

 In practice, this is also observed: